 Sept.
-2015 - Present: PhD Student, Columbia University
+2015 - Present PhD Student, English and Comparative Literature, Columbia University

 May 2016 Master of Arts, English and Comparative Literature, Columbia University